 Typically, a pro-life public education campaign like this wouldn’t be expected to earn much media attention.
 But since National Pro-Life Bridges Day is taking place in 50 or more locations all over the United States, local media might be interested in covering your outreach — especially friendly media like Christian radio stations or the diocesan newspaper.

-The Pro-Life Action League has provided a press release template for National Pro-Life Bridges Day for you to download and fill out with your local info.
-Be sure to look carefully for all the sections in brackets [like this] noting where to insert your details—and then delete all the brackets and notes.
+The Pro-Life Action League will provide a press release template for National Pro-Life Bridges Day for you to download and fill out with your local info.

-For more information—including how to put together your media list—see Earning Good Media Coverage for Your Pro-Life Efforts
+Prior to sending your press release, your first step should be to put together your media list.
+For more information, see Earning Good Media Coverage for Your Pro-Life Efforts

 Working with police